-PML-N, PPP agree to go to parliament
+PML-N, PPP agree to go to Parliament

 “Despite getting all favours, Imran Khan could not get the simple majority in the election,” he said.

 He said the PPP has nothing to do with the formation of the provincial government in Punjab.
-He reaffirmed that the party will sit in the parliament despite having rejected the election results.
+He reaffirmed that the party will sit in the Parliament despite having rejected election results.

 Following two meetings of the PML-N bigwigs at their Model Town Secretariat, Khwaja Asif, Ahsan Iqbal and Mushahidullah Khan addressed the media.
 They said the PML-N would not accept the election results at all and launch a movement against the robbing of people’s mandate, in consultation with other political parties.